Community Energy

 If you’re noticing your electricity bill climbing, it might be time to consider investing in a more sustainable future, like installing solar panels.
 Solar energy is an effective way to reduce reliance on fossil fuels and cut down on electricity costs.
 With the right solar PV panels in place, you can generate electricity for your home and even sell the excess back to the grid.

-The process begins with a consultation.
+The process begins with a consultation from AshGrove.
 A certified installer will assess your home’s energy needs and recommend the best PV panels for your property.
 From there, the installation team handles the setup, ensuring everything is ready to go.

-Choosing a trusted supplier can simplify your journey.
+Choosing a trusted supplier can simplify your Community Energy Grant Scheme journey.
 Start with an enquiry or request a free quote or quotation to see what fits your budget.
 Consider the SEAI grant applications to help with the costs.
 If you have any queries or concerns, contact us today!